SpirentOrion/luddite/README.md

   requests/responses in a structured JSON format.
 Metrics increments basic request/response stats.
 Recovery handles panics that occur in HTTP method handlers and optionally includes stack traces in 500 responses.
+Also makes the `Service` instance, request id, and response headers available to resource handlers as part of the request [context][context].
 * Negotiation: Performs JSON (default) and XML content negotiation based on HTTP requests' `Accept` headers.
-* Context: Performs API version selection and enforces the service's min/max supported version constraints.
-Also makes the `Service` instance, selected API version, request id, and response headers available to resource handlers as part of their dispatch [context][context].
+* Version: Performs API version selection and enforces the service's min/max supported version constraints.
+Makes the selected API version available to resource handlers as part of the request [context][context].
 [context]: http://blog.golang.org/context

 ## TODO